Millimeter-wave frequencies require new test approaches and equipment; balancing precision with cost-efficiency is the challenge.

 Beyond the specific hardware challenges, the sheer volume of data generated by testing high-frequency devices presents another obstacle.
 As devices transmit larger amounts of data across wider bandwidths, the need for real-time data processing becomes critical.
 This is particularly true for applications like automotive radar and advanced communication systems, where latency can directly impact the functionality of end products.
 Advanced data analysis techniques, including artificial intelligence/machine learning, increasingly are being explored as potential solutions, but they must be tailored to the unique demands of high-frequency testing.

 “AI can really be effective in terms of managing the data processing,” says Kwan.
 “It’s not just about collecting the data, but also processing it in real-time at the edge and identifying patterns, such as defects or statistical anomalies.
-This can significantly speed up the analysis phase and even help with making real-time adjustments during the testing process.”
+This can significantly speed up the analysis algorithms and even help with making real-time adjustments during the testing process.”

 However, AI/ML’s role extends beyond the testing phase, providing a means to monitor device performance throughout its lifecycle.
 High-frequency semiconductors, particularly those used in critical applications like aerospace and automotive, require consistent reliability.
 By embedding sensors within chips, manufacturers can use AI/ML to track operational data, predict potential failures, and adjust maintenance schedules before issues arise.
 This approach to predictive maintenance can prolong the life of high-frequency devices, ensuring that they perform reliably in the field.